MargaretAN9/GSOC-2019/ImageSequencerUserManual.md

 ![red](https://lh3.googleusercontent.com/JADUlR2G21jfxWBXBZr1r4fHfxhvbdlDAsSBTVE2ncBjI5tswWk8ES3NyIsvxXV2qaauApZDlSJ8)

-### Color Temperature:

-This changes the color temperature of the image.

 Usage:

     sequencer.loadImage('PATH')
-    .addSteps('color-temperature',options)
+    .addSteps('channel',options)
     .run()

+### Color Temperature:

+This changes the color temperature of the image.

 Where options is an object with the following property: